Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/welcome-&-setup.md

 For those of you that indicated you did not have an account on the [Dartmouth Discovery cluster](https://rc.dartmouth.edu/index.php/discovery-overview/) you should have received an email explaining how to set that up, please make sure this is done and you are able to log into your account **BEFORE** the workshop begins. **YOU WILL NEED A DISCOVERY ACCOUNT!**

-## Downloading the data ##
+## How the workshop will work.. ##

-For this workshop we will be using a dataset downloaded from the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), a public repository of genomic data.
+We will be using a dataset downloaded from the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), a public repository of genomic data.
 This dataset comes from [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0099625), and was collected from human airway smooth muscle cells to test gene pathways effected by exposure to Glucocorticoid drugs, which have been historically used for their anti-inflammatory effects to treat asthma.

-Four cell lines were treated with either a control vehicle (untreated), dexamethasone (dex), albuterol (alb), or both dexamethasone and albuterol (co-treated) for 18 hours before transcriptomes were extracted.
+All the teaching materials are located within the [GitHub repository](https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021).
+We suggest you bookmark this page so you can easily get back to this repository each day.

-The commands that you will be following can be found in markdown `(.md)` files where there is a brief description of the command and how it is applied to the data and what it does followed by an example command that you can copy and paste into the terminal window.
-The majority of analysis will be performed using a terminal application or emulator, with an open `ssh` connection to discovery.
+Lessons are provided in Markdown format (files with extension  `(.md)`) and also contain *'code chunks'* that you will use to perform the analysis of this dataset.
+The majority of analysis will be performed using a terminal application or emulator, with an open `ssh` connection to the Discovery cluster.
+You may copy and paste the code chunks into your terminal window to perform analyses, or type them out by hand.

+If you wish to edit, modify or save the code in its own file (as you would in a real analysis), this can be achieved using a Text Editor application.
+Numerous free text editors exist, such as [Sublime Text](https://www.sublimetext.com/), [BBEdit](https://www.barebones.com/products/bbedit/), and [Atom](https://atom.io/).
+Experimenting with your code in a text editor is an excellent way to learn, as well as document your work on a project.

 The terminal application you use will depend on the operating system you are using.
-Below are some recommendations.
+If you do not already have a terminal emulator on your machine, please download one.
+Below are some recommendations for different operating systems.

 Operating system| Terminal emulators
 ---|---